Thisisanalthowcool/FlameServices/README.md

 - Pinterest: Discover and save Pins on Pinterest without leaving a trace.
 - TikTok: Watch TikTok videos while keeping your identity hidden.

-## Getting Started

-To get started with FlameProxy, follow these steps:

-1. Clone the FlameProxy repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
-3. Configure your proxy settings in the `config.js` file.
-4. Launch FlameProxy by running `npm start`.

-For detailed instructions and usage examples, please refer to the [FlameProxy Documentation](link-to-documentation).

 ## Contributers